GCFI75 – Fort Walton – Destin, Florida

 The Ron Schmied Scholarship, a GCFI initiative supported by the International Game Fish Association (IGFA) and private individuals, will be offered to a qualified graduate student in support of their travel to GCFI74.
 The Scholarship is in the amount of US$1,500, and graduate students with an interest in social, economic, biological, ecological, or management perspectives on recreational fisheries are eligible to apply.
 The deadline for students to apply for this award is July 31, 2022.
 Students will be notified of acceptance/rejection of their application by September 1, 2022.
 Note that a manuscript of the oral/poster presentation must be submitted to be eligible for this award.
 Complete instructions and eligibility requirements for the Ron Schmied Scholarship are on the Ron Schmied Scholarship page.
 Students may apply for the Scholarship and for consideration for the Student Achievement Award in the same year.
 Students may also ask to be considered for the Ron Schmied Scholarship and a GCFI Travel Award in the same year but will only receive one award.

-Are you interested in submitting a short film to the CINEFISH Film Festival at the GCFI Conference?
-If so, please email the following information to [email protected]:
+Are you interested in submitting a short film for this year’s CINEFISH film festival at the GCFI conference?
+If so, please submit the following information via this form: https://forms.gle/ZGWjJLWXEdyQFYGx6.
+The submission deadline is September 1, 2022 and films should be submitted in mp4 format prior to the conference.

 - Title of film